Last Updated on May 30, 2023

 There are so many more possibilities awaiting the forager searching for their next wildly delicious meal.
 These foraging books will open your eyes to a world of plants that will add interest and nutrition to your table.
 And with more of us seeking self-reliance, knowing how to safely find nutritious food in the wild is a skill worth pursuing and teaching to your kids.

 Many of these valuable plants are also extremely useful for making simple home remedies for everything from bug bites to coughs and colds.
 Others are useful for supporting the immune system or alleviating stress.
 I’m constantly astounded how many plants growing in our yards can be put to use in the natural home apothecary.

-Toward the bottom of this post you’ll find recommendations for excellent books that can teach you how to forage and use the medicinal plants growing all around us.
+Toward the bottom of this post you’ll find recommendations for excellent books on foraging that can teach you how to find and use the medicinal plants growing all around us.

 BUILD YOUR FORAGING LIBRARY WITH THE BEST FORAGING BOOKS

 Below are the best foraging books I’ve found among the dozens I’ve consulted over the years.
-Note that they focus on edible and medicinal plants of North America, but you can also find some specific to your region or other parts of the world.
-Many plants described in these books grow on several continents.
+Note that they focus on edible and medicinal plants of North America, but you can also find some books on foraging specific to your region or other parts of the world.
+Many plants described in foraging books grow on several continents.